Are you looking for tutoring services or opportunities to improve your English skills? If so, programs offered by UB may be helpful.

 The program is offered during the semester and is open to community members and UB international faculty and students.
 It begins with a mandatory comprehensive evaluation to assess speech and language intelligibility and comprehensibility in multiple contexts.
 The sessions focus on learning the differences between a participant’s native language and Standard American English (SAE) sounds.

-To learn more about Accent Modification and how a Speech-Language Pathologist can help, contact the clinic office at 716-829-3980, or visit the accent modification website.
+To learn more about Accent Modification and how a Speech-Language Pathologist can help, visit the accent modification website.